AbdullahO/What-If/synthetic_data_generation/README.md

  ```

- See `generate_data.ipynb` for a more complicated example where you can:
+ See `generate_data.ipynb` for a more involved example where you can:
  1. Add unit covariates
  2. Add interventions covariates
  3. Add interventions effects based on different subpopulations